 A “foggy” mind or “brain fog” is a very common symptom associated with celiac disease but it has no strict definition and its exact cause is unknown.
 The level of impairment for patients in this study was comparable to the level of impairment of people with a blood alcohol level of 0.05.

 In this pilot study, the authors investigated how this symptom may be related to celiac disease.
-They offer three possible explanations: One, that micronutrient deficiencies, caused by untreated celiac disease, caused the cognitive impairment.
+They offered three possible explanations: One, that micronutrient deficiencies due to untreated celiac disease, caused the cognitive impairment.
 Deficiencies in iron, vitamin D, and folate are known to be associated with cognitive impairment.
 However, the authors found no correlation between micronutrient deficiency and performance on the battery of psychological tests.